 Sec.
 3.22.14.
-Open Space.
+Open Space and Lot Coverage.

-- A. Village Open Space shall include: - 1.
-Public rights-of-way or and other publicly owned lands. - 2.
+A. Village Open Space shall include:

+- 1. Public rights-of-way and other publicly owned lands. - 2.
 The portion of property between the build-to-line and the public-right-of way. - 3.
 The portion of property within the seventy-five-foot stream buffer imposed by chapter 14 of the Code. - 4.
-The portion of property within the established one-hundred-year flood zone established by FEMA. - B. Buildings shall not be constructed in areas identified in [subsections] A.2. and A.3. - C. The maximum lot coverage on lots not impacted by [subsections] A.2., A.3. and A.4. may be one hundred (100) percent. - D. Covenants or other legal arrangements shall specify ownership of all open spaces, the method of and responsibility for maintenance, applicable taxes and insurance and assessment shall be incorporated into legal instruments to ensure that open space within the Emory Village Overlay District is maintained.
+The portion of property within the established one-hundred-year flood zone established by FEMA. - B. No Buildings.
+Buildings shall not be constructed in areas identified in [subsections] A.2. and A.3. - C. Lot Coverage.
+The maximum lot coverage on lots not impacted by [subsections] A.2., A.3. and A.4. may be one hundred (100) percent. - D. Ownership.
+Covenants or other legal arrangements shall specify ownership of all open spaces, the method of and responsibility for maintenance, applicable taxes and insurance and assessment shall be incorporated into legal instruments to ensure that open space within the Emory Village Overlay District is maintained.